Welcome to the Oakville Art Society

 The Oakville Art Society exists with a charitable purpose to provide facilities and an environment where artistic skills can be developed and to encourage art appreciation throughout the community.
 We facilitate presentation of local artwork through major art events each year by providing venues for artists to display and sell work.

 We offer a wide variety of visual art related programs during the fall, winter, and spring which appeal to artists of all skill levels.
-Over the course of a year, hundreds of adults, teens and children discover the tremendous joy and excitement found in artistic expression.
+Over the course of a year, hundreds of adults and children discover the tremendous joy and excitement found in artistic expression.
 All the instructors at the OAS are well qualified in their field and medium.

 Members are professional and emerging artists and art lovers who help support and promote the arts.
 There is space available for members to work on their creations and opportunities to socialize.
 Our gallery displays and sells members’ work.